jtslear/mustached-archer/README.md

 This is a work in progress, I've run into the following problems:

- - Not all plugins for Jenkins install, specifically, rbenv, and campfire
+ - Not all plugins for Jenkins install, specifically, rbenv
  - I cannot create a postgresql role
  - This does not work in centOS
   - I suspect the pgdg yum recipe is not compatible with chef 11, and/or centos, but I need to complete more testing